A state legislator in Virginia has introduced a bill that would make Edgar Allan Poe that state's official poet and short-story writer.

 As a result, New York, Philadelphia, Baltimore and Richmond all now have Poe museums, and all of those but Richmond also boast a Poe House or a Poe Cottage.

 Mr. Jerome said he thought about seeking a state poet designation for Poe in Maryland earlier this month when he read that someone in Annapolis had filed a bill that would name a state dinosaur.

 After all, Maryland already has a state boat, dog, crustacean, fish, flower, fossil shell, insect, sport and a state tree.

 "I thought, wouldn't it be nice if we could make Poe the state poet," he said.
 But then, he figured, Maryland already has a state poet, or poet laureate -- Linda Pastan -- who is very much alive.

-Then, two weeks ago at the three-day Poe birthday bash in Richmond, word spread of Mr. Speh's bid to make Poe Virginia's state poet.
+Then, two weeks ago at a three-day Poe birthday bash in Baltimore, word spread of Mr. Speh's bid to make Poe Virginia's state poet.